Safer recruitment is about ensuring that:

 A robust system of checks is then carried out before recruiting the desired candidate.
 As a school and because of our work with children we are exempt from the rehabilitation of offenders act that governs most employers recruitment processes to avoid unfair discrimination against spent offences.
 We ensure that every member of staff is thoroughly vetted prior to starting work and rechecks are undertaken regularly.
 Supervision, risk assessments, probationary periods and re-checks are also used as tools to ensure staff are appropriately engaged at the school and that pupils are safeguarded.

 Where vacancies arise they will be advertised on the Jobs Go Public website.
-All applications must be submitted through the Jobs Go Public website listed here (we do not accept applications or CVs submitted in any other way):
+All applications must be submitted through the Jobs Go Public website listed here (we do not accept applications or CVs submitted in any other way).
+Alternatively you might just wish to volunteer at our school.
+If you are seeing to train as a teacher please go to the volunteer and placement page, which has information on training routes.

 We only accept official applications against an advertised post on the jobs go public website (linked above).
 We can not accept CVs or general emails asking for a job.
 This is in the interest of fairness and transparency.
 If you see an advertised job that interests you and you think you are capable of performing the role here are some useful tips for completing the application: